piotay/pfb2025/problemsets/Python_03_problemset.md

 ```

 8. Find and replace all instances of 'T' with 'U' in this DNA sequence. **Notice that there are both uppercase and lowercase characters**.
 Start with a small test sequence that contains both upper and lower cased characters ('AtGcaTgC').
 Confirm that you are generating the correct resulting sequence ('AUGCAUGC').
+Begin with thinking and writing down your steps.
 ```
 GATGGGATTggggttttccccTCCCATGTGCTCAAGACTGGCGCTaaaaGttttGAGCTTCTCaaaaGTCTAGAGCCACCGTCCAGGGAGCAGGTAGCTGCTGGGCTCCggggACACTTTGCGTTCGGGCTGGGAGCGTGCTTTCCACGACGGTGACACGCTTCCCTGGATTGGCAGCCAGACTGCCTTCCGGGTCACTGCCATGGAGGAGCCGCAGTCAGATCCTAGCGTCGAGccccCTCTGAGTCAGGAAACAttttCAGACCTATGGAAACTACTTCCTGaaaaCAACGTTCTGTccccCTTGCCGTCCCAAGCAATGGATGATTTGATGCTGTccccGGACGATATTGAACAATGGTTCACTGAAGACCCAGGTCCAGATGAAGCTCCCAGAATTCGCCAGAGGCTGCTccccCCGTGGccccTGCACCAGCAGCTCCTACACCGGCGGccccTGCACCAGccccCTCCTGGccccTGTCATCTTCTGTCCCTTCCCAGaaaaCCTACCAGGGCAGCTACGGTTTCCGTCTGGGCTTCTTGCATTCTGGGACAGCCAAGTCTGTGACTTGCACGTACTccccTGCCCTCAACAAGATGttttGCCAACTGGCCAAGACCTGCCCTGTGCAGCTGTGGGTTGATTCCACAccccCGCCCGGCACCCGCGTCCGCGCCATGGCCATCTACAAGCAGTCACAGCACATGACGGAGGTTGTGAGGCGCTGccccCACCATGAGCGCT
 ```